rmrk-team/rmrk-spec/standards/rmrk2.0.0/entities/base.md

 ## Base ID

 This is an arbitrary value, used for namespacing part slots.
 See Parts below.
 It can be any string value but must not use dashes. `kanaria-epic-birds` is not OK, but `kanaria_epic_birds` is.
-This is because the computed ID property (see below) uses dashes `-` to combine additiaonl elements adding uniqueness to the ID.
+This is because the computed ID property (see below) uses dashes `-` to combine additiaonl elements adding uniqueness to the ID. it also MUST NOT use dots (`.`) due to `baseslot` addressing.

 ## Base Type